ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The presence of the "np" tag in this specification seemingly implies that there would be an agreed-upon standard for determining a domain's existence.

-Since the DMARC protocol is one focused on email, one might think that the definition of resolvable in [@RFC5321] applies.
-That is, only names that resolve to MX Resource Records (RRs), A RRs, or AAAA RRs are deemed resolvable and therefore exist in the DNS.
-This is also consistent with the process documented in [@RFC5617] (ADSP), and is a common practice among MTA operators to determine whether or not to accept a mail message before performing other more expensive processing.
+Since the DMARC protocol is focused on email, one might think that the definition of resolvable in [@RFC5321] applies.
+However, only names that resolve to MX Resource Records (RRs), A RRs, or AAAA RRs are deemed resolvable and exist in the DNS.
+This is also consistent with the process documented in [@RFC5617] (ADSP) and is a common practice among MTA operators to determine whether or not to accept a mail message before performing other more expensive processing.